Amy Schneider is the first woman to win more than $1 million on 'Jeopardy!'

 A new winning streak gives "Jeopardy!" a boost after controversy

-Instead, the prolonged process ended with the announcement that Sony Pictures Television had elevated the show's executive producer Mike Richards — the man once tasked with leading the search for a host — to the role himself.
+Instead, the prolonged process ended with the announcement that Sony Pictures Television had elevated show executive producer Mike Richards — the man once tasked with leading the search for a host — to the role himself.

-Richards's selection was immediately met with backlash and accusations about whether the audition process had ever been real to begin with.
+Richards' selection was immediately met with backlash and questions about whether the audition process had ever been real to begin with.
 He stepped down just nine days later.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.